scottmcm/rfcs/text/0000-raw-keywords.md

 6. Add an edition post-migration fix to replace all uses of `k#foo` with `foo`.
 7. Be sure to reference the test for those steps in the stabilization report for FCP.

+## Editions before Rust 2021

+For older editions, the `r#$foo` syntax cannot be used because macro-rules currently treats them as two distinct tokens.
+For those editions, we will use `kr#` for the same purpose.
+This syntax is accepted in all editions for completeness, but it is not expected to be used.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation